The Opposite of A.I.

 Wisdom Bottled Right from the Source

-Computers, technology, and the internet have probably made work safer, enabled us to live longer, created jobs, created wealth, and improved access to democracy around the world.
+Computers, technology, and the internet have made work safer, enabled us to live longer, created jobs, created wealth, and improved access to democracy around the world.

 But are we really on the verge of eliminating millions of jobs overnight?

-To Reinforce
+Points To Reinforce

-Let’s travel to 2005 and take a look at the impact of sudden technological disruption.
-Smartphones arrived and disrupted taxis, and they certainly look very different today.
-There are 10X the number of professional drivers than before.
-A.I. promises (and promises) to replace drivers too, but for now we are left to argue about whether technology destroyed the taxi industry or created it.
+Strangely, in a sense there are actually far more taxi drivers now than then.
+There are actually now 10X the number of professional drivers.
+Of course A.I. promises (and promises and promises and promises, mostly to its investors) to replace them too, but for now we are left to argue about whether technology destroyed the taxi industry or created it.

-What we gain or lose from technology isn’t understood until we see it on a human scale.
+What we gain or lose from technology must be understood on a human scale.
 No matter how powerful or unpredictable the mysterious tech wizard seems, its greatest ability is to empower human talent and ingenuity, not replace it.
-This goes for the harms as well.
-Measuring the impact of social media on print journalism, for example, is foolish without also measuring the impact it’s had on our mental health.

-Some Rules to Enforce
+Some Rules to Enfrce

 Then I remember the horse.

-A “writer” produces writing, but that’s not all they do.
+A “writer” produces writing, but that’s not all.
 I have to decide what to write.
 I have to ask and answer questions — before I start, while I’m working, and after I’m finished.
 I research a topic, I determine what my point of view is, and I decide which sources I want to rely on.
 I have to locate the window I was writing in, it was just here a minute ago.

-Do not reduce your understanding of someone to an example of the person’s output.
-If you do, then you compare that output to something an A.I. created, you’re going to get the wrong impression.
-You’ll get fooled, as so many have by so many talking horses.
 It’s like trying to understand medicine by studying a tooth, and then declaring that a dentist can be replaced by a 3D printer.

 He comes suddenly to this realization — something that every writer, in some sense, already knows: it’s much easier to write an essay than it is to decide what it’s about.